Raffle policies

 • Cystic Fibrosis Trust will ensure that it reports any actual or suspected criminal activities to the police.

-• Cystic Fibrosis Trust will expect that any suppliers or consultants who are associated with their lottery/ raffle will report any potential and actual criminal activities to Cystic Fibrosis Trust as soon as possible
+• Cystic Fibrosis Trust will expect that any suppliers or consultants who are associated with their lottery/raffle will report any potential and actual criminal activities to Cystic Fibrosis Trust as soon as possible

-• Cystic Fibrosis Trust will expect that any suppliers or consultants who are associated with their lottery/ raffle will cooperate fully with the police and Gambling Commission should any actual or suspected criminal activities arise.
+• Cystic Fibrosis Trust will expect that any suppliers or consultants who are associated with their lottery/raffle will cooperate fully with the police and Gambling Commission should any actual or suspected criminal activities arise.

-• Cystic Fibrosis Trust Staff involved in promoting lotteries/ raffles or selling lottery/ raffle tickets face to face or via telephone will be trained to a satisfactory standard to ensure compliance with Cystic Fibrosis Trust gambling policy and procedure.
+• Cystic Fibrosis Trust staff involved in promoting lotteries/raffles or selling lottery/raffle tickets face to face or via telephone will be trained to a satisfactory standard to ensure compliance with Cystic Fibrosis Trust gambling policy and procedure.

 • Cystic Fibrosis Trust will not enrol any person into any of its lottery schemes if that person is suspected of any potential or actual criminal activities